r-lgbtq/tidyrainbow/README.md

 Once we've shared a data set via Twitter/Slack, we'll update the table of data sets with the date we've done so.

-We welcome all newcomers, enthusiasts and experts
+We welcome everyone to participate; newcomers, enthusiasts and experts.

 Things to remember: